ScottSedgwick/Light_Of_Xaryxis/docs/DeckOfManyThings.markdown

 ---
 # Deck of Many Things

+Source: Dungeon Master's Guide

+*Wondrous item, legendary*

+Usually found in a box or pouch, this deck contains a number of cards made of ivory or vellum.
+Most (75 percent) of these decks have only thirteen cards, but the rest have twenty-two.

+Before you draw a card, you must declare how many cards you intend to draw and then draw them randomly (you can use an altered deck of playing cards to simulate the deck).
+Any cards drawn in excess of this number have no effect.
+Otherwise, as soon as you draw a card from the deck, its magic takes effect.
+You must draw each card no more than 1 hour after the previous draw.
+If you fail to draw the chosen number, the remaining number of cards fly from the deck on their own and take effect all at once.

+Once a card is drawn, it fades from existence.
+Unless the card is the Fool or the jester, the card reappears in the deck, making it possible to draw the same card twice.

 | Scope | Playing Card      | Card       | Effect |
 | ----- | ----------------- | ---------- | ------ |
 | A     | Ace of Diamonds   | Vizier*    | Know the answer to one question.
 You must ask question within 1 year. |